How to Sell Jewelry Online: What You MUST Do to Succeed in 2023

 • SaleHoo: You can use SaleHoo to find more than 8000 quality suppliers that have been vetted and verified.
 You can contact the suppliers directly through SaleHoo and even use pre-written email scripts to streamline the process.
 SaleHoo is the fastest, safest way to find jewelry suppliers that you can trust.

 • Trade shows: You can see if there are jewelry trade shows happening in your area by searching for them online.
-Trade shows are a good option if you want to meet suppliers in person and talk about your specific product needs.
+Trade shows are a good option if you want to meet suppliers in person and talk about your specific product needs or discuss together strategies on how to promote your business through banner advertising or POP marketing.

 Step 3: Setting up your Store